Matching methods for truncation by death problems: Further details about the simulation studies

 \subsection{Parameters list and stratum proportions}

+We now present the values of the parameters we used for the simulation studies described in Section 7 of the main text and in the additional simulations presented in Section \ref{SubSec:AppSimRes}.
+As in Section \ref{App: sec:EM_DGM_seq}, let $\gamma_{0,S(a)}$ and $\bgamma_{S(a)}, a=0,1$ denote the logistic regressions intercepts and coefficients, respectively, where $\bgamma_{S(a)} = (c_{S(a)},...c_{S(a)})$.
+For the multinomial regression model for the principal strata, we consider the intercept and the coefficients $\gamma_{0,v}, \bgamma_{v}$, described in Section \ref{SubSec:AppDGMmulti}, where $\bgamma_{g} = (c_{g},...c_{g})$, for $v=ns, ah$.

-We now present the values of the parameters we used during the simulation studies in Section 7 of the main text.
-The left panels of Tables \ref{Tab:gamma parameter table Scenario A} and \ref{Tab:gamma parameter table Scenario B} present the values of the parameters $\gamma_{0,g}$ and $c_{g}$, for $g = as,pro$, where $\bgamma_{g} = (c_g,...c_g)$, under a correct specification of the principal score model.
-The right panels present only the modified coefficients of the squared and the log transformation, under a misspecification of the principal score model.
-The other coefficients remain the same as in the left panels.
-Table \ref{Tab:parameter table beta} presents the values of $\beta_{0,0}, \bbeta_{0}, \beta_{0,1}$ and $\bbeta_{1}$.
-Table \ref{Tab:AppSimsPi} show the strata proportions under each scenario.
+\begin{itemize} \item Tables \ref{Tab:gamma parameter table Scenario A DGMseq} and \ref{Tab:gamma parameter table Scenario B DGMseq} present the values of the parameters $\gamma_{0,S(a)}, c_{S(a)}$, for $a = 0,1$, under a correctly specified (left side) and misspecified (right side) principal score model.
+For the misspecified principal score model the modified coefficients of the squared and the exponential transformations or interactions are presented, while the other coefficients remain the same as in the left panels.